 Improving with age

-Like a good wine, Harry’s angling ability seems to have blossomed with age.
-He has fished numerous veteran’s nationals.
+Like a good wine, Harry's angling ability seems to have blossomed with age.
+He has fished numerous veteran's nationals.
 He achieved third place on the Grand Union Canal at Milton Keynes and fifth spot on another canal national, this time on the Leeds Liverpool Canal.
-Additionally, he has won his section on several occasions and I would not bet against him eventually winning one of these nationals.
+Additionally, he has won his section on several other occasions.

 Harry recalls with fondness qualifying for various overseas match fishing finals.
 At one event in Ireland in the early 1970s Ivan Marks had a fiver bet with Harry about what the winning weight would be.
 Harry took Ivan's money, which he promptly spent on a hat that later made a famous appearance in the Woodbine Challenge Grand Final of 1973, where Harry famously netted a 7 lb bream as part of a 50 lb plus haul from Denmark's River Guden.
 For lovers of match fishing nostalgia, this video is a must watch.
 Harry played a leading role in the running of the 1982 world championships, the subject of a future blog.